What Makes the IB PYP Different and Why Kids Thrive in It

 Why Kids Who Learn This Way Thrive

 This is why children tend to thrive in PYP classrooms.
-They are not trained to perform.
-They are supported to grow.
-They do not sit through lessons.
-They help build them.
+They are not trained simply to perform.
+They are trusted to think.
+They are encouraged to question, explore, reflect, create, collaborate, and connect learning to the real world around them.
+They do not just sit through lessons.
+They help shape them.

-So if you ever open your child’s notebook and see mind maps, sketches, questions, reflections, and half-finished ideas scattered across the page, smile.
-It means they are learning to think.
-It means they are learning how to make meaning in a complicated world.
+So if you ever open your child’s notebook and find mind maps, sketches, questions, reflections, sticky notes, arrows pointing in confusing directions, and half-finished ideas scattered across the page, pause before assuming the learning is incomplete.
+Very often, that messy thinking is the learning.